danielcsrs/nodejs-api-encrypt/README.md

 # NodeJS API Encrypt

 Web API with Express for generate hash, encryption, salts and iv.
+I used bcrypt to create hashes and Crypto, native in NodeJS, for cryptography any data.

+This app use Babel to transpile ES6 and nodemon running in script.

 ### Installation